Road trips may not have been invented in California, but we’re sure they were mastered here.

 - Boho Beach Vibes in Venice Beach

-Those weekends when we can't get away, we just try to travel our town and explore a new side of Los Angeles.
-And when the weather's good, it's hard to get better than a day of wandering around Venice Beach.
+When we can’t get away on those weekends, we try to travel our town and explore a new side of Los Angeles.
+And when the weather’s good, it’s hard to get better than a day of wandering around Venice Beach.

 - Santa Barbara’s Food Lover’s Weekend